 Which of the following are included and which are excluded in calculating this year's GDP?
+Explain in each instance.

-- (a) A monthly scholarship check received by an economics student [included or excluded? (circle one)] - (b) The purchase of a new truck by a trucking company [included or excluded? (circle one)] - (c) Government purchase of missiles from a private business [included or excluded? (circle one)] - (d) The purchase of a used tractor by a farmer [included or excluded? (circle one)] - (e) The value of the purchase of shares of Microsoft by an individual [included or excluded? (circle one)] - (f) Social Security checks received by a retired person [included or excluded? (circle one)] - (g) An increase in business inventories [included or excluded? (circle one)] - (h) The income of a tax accountant working for a business [included or excluded? (circle one)] - (i) Income received from interest on a corporate bond [included or excluded? (circle one)] - (j) The cashing in of a U.S. savings bond [included or excluded? (circle one)]
+- 1. Which of the following are included and which are excluded in calculating this year's GDP? - (a) A monthly scholarship check received by an economics student [included or excluded? (circle one)] - (b) The purchase of a new truck by a trucking company [included or excluded? (circle one)] - (c) Government purchase of missiles from a private business [included or excluded? (circle one)] - (d) The purchase of a used tractor by a farmer [included or excluded? (circle one)] - (e) The value of the purchase of shares of Microsoft by an individual [included or excluded? (circle one)] - (f) Social Security checks received by a retired person [included or excluded? (circle one)] - (g) An increase in business inventories [included or excluded? (circle one)] - (h) The income of a tax accountant working for a business [included or excluded? (circle one)] - (i) Income received from interest on a corporate bond [included or excluded? (circle one)] - (j) The cashing in of a U.S. savings bond [included or excluded? (circle one)]